Interplay of Nonsmoothness, Time Delay, and Stochasticity in Turning Dynamics: Mathematical Model

 where $C_y$, $a_p$, and $\gamma$ denote the process damping coefficient, depth of cut, and rake angle of the tool, respectively.
 The normal and tangential forces are of the form

 where $H(t)$ denotes the instantaneous thickness of the chip and has the form

-Here $H_D\;[m]$ and $t_w=\frac{60}{N}$ represent the nominal thickness of the chip (feed rate) and the rotational period of the workpiece, respectively. $K$ and $a_p$ in Eq.~\eqref{eqn-gamma-forces} represent the cutting force coefficient and depth of cut, respectively.
+Here $H_D\;[m]$ and $t_w=\frac{60}{N}\;[s]$ represent the nominal thickness of the chip (feed rate) and the rotational period of the workpiece, respectively. $K$ in Eq.~\eqref{eqn-gamma-forces} represents the cutting force coefficient.
 The term $\mu$ is the equivalent frictional coefficient corresponding to the Stribeck frictional model \cite{turning-bai2017improved}

 where $V_s\;[m\;s^{-1}]$ is the Stribeck velocity, $\mu_s$, and $\mu_d$ are the static and dynamic friction coefficients respectively. $V_\gamma\;[m\;s^{-1}]$ represents the frictional velocity of the chip relative to the tool in the form